awsdocs/amazon-redshift-developer-guide/doc_source/t_Unloading_tables.md

 mybucket/tickit/venue_manifest
 ```

-You can programmatically get a list of the files that were written to Amazon S3 by calling an Amazon S3 list operation after the UNLOAD completes; however, depending on how quickly you issue the call, the list might be incomplete because an Amazon S3 list operation is eventually consistent\.
-To get a complete, authoritative list immediately, query STL\_UNLOAD\_LOG\.
+You can programmatically get a list of the files that were written to Amazon S3 by calling an Amazon S3 list operation after the UNLOAD completes\.
+You can also query STL\_UNLOAD\_LOG\.

 The following query returns the pathname for files that were created by an UNLOAD\.
 The [PG\_LAST\_QUERY\_ID](PG_LAST_QUERY_ID.md) function returns the most recent query\.